adetaylor/codeclub-python/exercises/Py01-Ball/docs/README.md

 * The `all` variable contains a list of all the different sprites. pygame will draw these.
 So we need t make sure that the ball we've made is within that list.
+* So we send a message ("call a method") to the 'all' list, asking it to add the ball to itself.

 ```python
 all.add(ball)